Seated Calf Raise: Muscles Worked, How To Do, Form

 1. Seated Dumbbell Calf Raise

-If you are looking for a calf raise exercise that you can do at home or gym, then seated dumbbell calf raises are perfect for training the soleus calf muscle.
+If you are looking for a calf raise exercise that you can do at home or in the gym, seated dumbbell calf raises are perfect for training the soleus calf muscle.

 Seated Dumbbell Calf Raise